32 crore Aadhaar numbers linked to voter ID cards: CEC

-Bengaluru: As many as 32 crore Aadhaar numbers have been linked to voter ID cards, Chief Election Commissioner O P Rawat said today.
+BENGALURU: As many as 32 crore Aadhaar numbers have been linked to voter ID cards, Chief Election Commissioner O P Rawat said on Saturday.

 “So far, as many as 32 crore Aadhaar numbers have been linked to voters’ ID cards.
 Another 54.5 crore will be done as soon as we get a nod from the Supreme Court,” he told reporters on the sidelines of the 14th National Conference of the Association for Democratic Reforms (ADR), an NGO, here.